orxfun/orx-parallel/README.md

 let _ = (0..42).par().num_threads(4).chunk_size(16).sum(); // set both
 ```

-**Each computation can be configured independently.** This feature is helpful in different ways in different scenarios.
+Each computation can be configured independently.
+This feature is helpful in different ways in different scenarios.

-### Better Strategy by Problem Knowledge
+### |> Better Strategy by Problem Knowledge

 Both number of threads and chunk size have `Auto` settings which perform efficiently in general.
 However, there is no one strategy that performs best for all computations or input characteristics.
-In some cases, we know a better strategy.
+Sometimes we know better.

 For instance, consider a problem where we want to `find` the first feasible or acceptable solution.
 Assume that finding a solution is expensive.
-Therefore, we want the computation to terminate as soon as possible once a solution is found.
+Of course, we want the computation to terminate as soon as possible once a solution is found.
 * Setting chunk size to 1 allows for the quickest termination once the solution is found.
 However, it would have the greatest parallelization overhead.
 * Setting a sufficiently large chunk size would have much lower parallelization overhead.
 However, once a thread finds a solution, the other threads would still need to complete their chunk before termination.

 In this scenario where the computation is challenging, parallelization overhead is negligible.
-Therefore, a good strategy could be to set the chunk size to one (`ChunkSize::Exact(1)`).
+Therefore, we could set the chunk size to one (`ChunkSize::Exact(1)`).
 This trivial strategy indeed turns out to be optimal.
 A similar example is constructed in [benches/map_find_expensive.rs](https://github.com/orxfun/orx-parallel/blob/main/benches/map_find_expensive.rs).
 * `Auto` chunk size settings, as well as, `rayon`'s default settings find the solution in slightly longer time than the sequential computation.
-This is an unfortunate outcome of a parallel execution.
+This is a sad but possible outcome of a parallel execution.
 * On the other hand, simply setting the chunk size to 1, we observe that `ParIter` finds the solution ~15 times faster than the sequential.

-### Better Strategy by Tuning
+### |> Better Strategy by Tuning

-Being able to easily set these parameters allow to benchmark and tune performance-critical computations for the relevant inputs on target platforms.

-A well known concern relevant for majority of practical use cases is the diminishing returns from parallelization.
-In brief, doubling the number of threads usually does not halve the computation time.
+A well known concern in parallelization is the diminishing returns from added resources.
+Doubling the number of threads usually does not halve the computation time.
 We usually seek a *sweet spot* where the gain is justified by the allocated resources.
+Further, as the extreme example above demonstrates, same computation might perform significantly differently for different inputs.

+Being able to have complete control on these parameters allows to benchmark and tune performance-critical computations for the relevant inputs on target platforms.

-### Parallelization in a Concurrent Application
+### |> Parallelization in a Concurrent Application

-Consider an api responding to cpu-heavy computation requests.
-The api will compute for multiple requests in parallel.
-Limiting the maximum number of threads per request/computation allows for uniform distribution of computing resources to requests and more deterministic response times.
-Further, number of threads per computation might be increased and decreased dynamically depending on the traffic and available resources.
+Consider the following two extreme strategies for an api responding to cpu-heavy computation requests:

+* **sequential**: We can handle each request sequentially.
+Since the api will serve multiple requests concurrently, we could still utilize available resources.
+However, we could be under-utilizing in low-traffic time intervals.
+On the other hand, utilizing available resources under high-traffic does not necessarily mean that we are achieving a desired response time.
+* **all-in**: We might allow each request to utilize all available resources.
+Under low-traffic, this could cut down the response time of as much as possible.
+However, due to the diminishing returns of additional computing resources allocated to one computation, we could be utilizing the resources very inefficiently.
+We could be worse off due to longer waiting time for resources to become available.

+A simple strategy could be to limit the maximum level of parallelization of each computation (`NumThreads::Max`).
+We can set the limit to an empirical sweet spot that achieves the required response time while still using the resources efficiently.
+This could already prevent the problems observed in the extreme cases defined above.

+A more complicated approach could be to implement a resource allocator which dynamically decides on the number of threads of a request depending on the traffic and utilization of resources at the instant the request arrives.

 ## Generalization of Sequential and Parallel Computation